pelsql/YourSqlDba/docs/Who-YourSqlDba-is-for.md

 IT professionals are often assigned part-time responsibilities for which they have not been sufficiently trained.
 Database administration is one of those responsibilities.
 They become accidental DBAs.

-After years of trying to train these accidental DBAs, the lack of regular practice leads to serious and recurring omissions.
+After years of trying to train these accidental DBAs, I observed that their lack of regular practice led to serious and recurring omissions.

 Someone who carries such an important responsibility, part-time and alongside unrelated priorities, cannot reasonably be expected to review everything every day.
 It is a thankless task, and a large part of it can be automated.